 There is a program in place that can help you and I get kids excited about Making.
 Buy your kids a subscription to Make Magazine, via our link, and this summer there will be great projects you’ll find they are inspired by.
-If you use our link here to buy your 1 year subscription 50% of that will be available to McYork to spend on electronic bits and bytes.
+If you use our link here to buy your 1-year subscription 50% of that will be available to McYork to spend on electronic bits and bytes.
 These will ALL be given to kids and people who show an interest in electronics or projects that will incorporate them.
-Use it or lose it rules apply – so the recipients of the parts will need to express what they plan to do with the various parts and show us the project working by summer’s end (we love youtube for that part).
-If you and your kids build the fun projets in Make Magazine we’d also love to hear from you and or watch your youtube video of the fun you had.
+Use it or lose it rules apply – the recipients of the parts will need to express what they plan to do with the various parts and show us the project working by summer’s end (we love youtube for that part).
+If you and your kids build the fun projects in Make Magazine we’d also love to hear from you and or watch your youtube video of the fun you had.

 Kabam, a midcore mobile and social developer that ended last year with about $160 million in revenue, just bought Exploding Barrel Games and is expanding its presence out in the Vancouver area.
 The terms of the deal weren’t disclosed.

-(puns are fun) This is a google map showing the current super charging stations.
-From this alone you should be able to get to any destination within 100 Miles of any of these locations and do so without any range anxiety.
+(puns are fun) This is a google map showing the current supercharging stations.
+From this alone, you should be able to get to any destination within 100 Miles of any of these locations and do so without any range anxiety.
 If your final destination has charging options then you can be comfortable within 200 miles of any of these locations.
 If you look into public charging stations you can probably cross the country in any direction.
-By 2015 the Tesla stations should enable cross country trips with ease.
-I am going to get to know california then the country.
+By 2015 the Tesla stations should enable cross-country trips with ease.
+I am going to get to know California then the country.

 If you are listening Tesla – Phoenix next; I have travel plans and a place to stay all ready to execute.